For other uses of "Three Friends", see Three Friends (disambiguation).

 |USA||Columbia, CK 31649|

 On the Columbia disc, the track marker for track 6, "Three Friends", is mistakenly placed in the middle of the previous track, "Mr. Class and Quality."
-Columbia claims that their placement is correct; in fact, their vinyl release of Three Friends has the same incorrect track location.
+Columbia's vinyl release of Three Friends has the same incorrect track location.
+Columbia claims that their placement is correct.